Essays, Literary Journalism, Narrative Nonfiction, True Tales

 My review of Kawakami Hiromi's Record of a Night Too Brief, also includes my thoughts on the use of folklore in contemporary Japanese literature and a few notes on the current state of fiction in Japan.
 This review appeared online at the Los Angeles Review of Books on July 19, 2017.

-My review article on Fredric Jameson's The Ancient and the Postmoderns is forthcoming in Poetics Today.
+My review article on Fredric Jameson's The Ancient and the Postmoderns appeared in the December 2017 issue of Poetics Today.